-Depending on what you’re looking for.
-The best surf is going to be on the Pacific side of the Country.
+It depends on what you’re looking for!
+The best surf is going to be on the Pacific side of the country.
 If you’re looking for something like a sea turtle rescue you might want to try the Gulf Coast.

 • Alajuela & Heredia – The provinces of Alajuela and Heredia contain much of Costa Rica’s breathtaking cloud forests.
 This region is pristine and green with coffee plantations found all over the place.
 Some of the most active volcanoes in the country are also located here like the famous Arenal Volcano.

 It would seem like west coast but east coast has more of the culture, it just gets more rain than the west coast more often.
-Good commentary: https://www.lonelyplanet.com/thorntree/forums/americas-central-america/costa-rica/costa-rica-east-or-west-coast
+Good commentary on this topic: https://www.lonelyplanet.com/thorntree/forums/americas-central-america/costa-rica/costa-rica-east-or-west-coast

 According to Nomadic Matt of nomadicmatt.com…